jdeal/qim/README.md

 - More tests.
 - Better error messages.
 - Expose ES6 modules.
-- Static typing? `qim` might be diametrically opposed to static types, but worth seeing how good/bad they would fit.
+- Static typing?
+Qim might be diametrically opposed to static types, but worth seeing how good/bad they would fit.

 ## Contributing